isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 One reason people have used `init()` functions rather than doing the initialization work in a constructor has been to avoid code replication.
 [Delegating constructors](#Rc-delegating) and [default member initialization](#Rc-in-class-initializer) do that better.
-Another reason is been to delay initialization until an object is needed; the solution to that is often [not to declare a variable until it can be properly initialized](#Res-init)
+Another reason has been to delay initialization until an object is needed; the solution to that is often [not to declare a variable until it can be properly initialized](#Res-init)

 ##### Enforcement